Register while overseas

 - the UK address where you last registered

 Your registration will last for 12 months and must be renewed every year but can be cancelled by you at any time.

-Those registered to vote from overseas are eligible to vote in elections to the UK and European Parliaments but not UK local government elections.
-As any UK referendum requires special legislation to be passed, this legislation would also determine who can vote in such a referendum.
+This is because UK referendum requires special legislation to be passed, this legislation also determines who can vote in such a referendum

 If you decide to vote by post, your ballot paper will be sent to you about a week before the election.
 Therefore, you may want to think about whether there is sufficient time for you to return your ballot paper to us before the close of poll.
 You may want to appoint a proxy to vote on your behalf instead.